Prompt Sapper: A LLM-Empowered Production Tool for Building AI Chains: User Study for Sapper

 Before starting the formal tasks, we provided a training session to introduce how to use Sapper with Design View.
 We also gave them some warm-up tasks to practice and ensure that they understand the basic usage.
 During the training session, participants were encouraged to ask any questions they had about Sapper.
 In addition, we also ask them to program the warm-up tasks using Python to be fair.

 Next, each participant was asked to use all three tools to program tasks in counterbalance order.
 We prepare three sets of tasks (Task A/B/C) with similar difficulties and each subtask in each set will assess the same programming constructs (i.e., plain use of LLM, if-else, while loop, variables \& use of a different LLM).
 For each task, we provided a written document with the overall goal and general approach.
 We specify the type of LLM to use, and provide test cases for them to verify their programs.

+\cy{Taking task A as example, where participants were tasked with developing a service for a question-answering robot.
+They need to design a simple system where users can pose questions.
+The system, powered by the text-davinci-003 model, would then provide the answers (plain use of LLM).
+Task A2 added the capability to distinguish between code-related and general questions, using distinct prompts for each (if-else).
+In Task A3, the system could continue answering questions if the participants wished (while loop).
+Finally, in Task A4, a variable is used to maintain the conversation history.
+After the participants ends the conversation, the participants need to use GPT-3.5-turbo model to summary all questions asked based on the history (variables \& use of a different LLM).
+Task B/C, similar in complexity to Task A, involved the same programming constructs for each subtask.
+Further details regarding all tasks can be found on our GitHub repository\footnote{\url{https://github.com/YuCheng1106/PromptSapper}}. }

 Doing this can reduce the potential bias introduced by irrelevant factors, such as one may include a testing phase while another may not.
 Once participants finished all tasks using all tools, they were asked to fill in a questionnaire regarding user experience and the cognitive dimensions for interface evaluation~\cite{blackwell2000cognitive}.
 During the programming process, the computer screen was recorded to assist following analysis\footnote{We obtained their approval for this}.

-\section{Results}
+We utilize paired t-tests to assess the statistical differences among three tools.
+Given that our evaluation involves multiple tools (n=3), we will implement the Benjamini-Hochberg method~\cite{benjamini1995controlling} to adjust p-values for multiple inferential statistical tests.
+This approach helps in controlling the false discovery rate, ensuring more reliable conclusions.
+All p-values reported in our findings will be those that have undergone this correction process.

+\subsection{Results}

 In this section, we report the results of our user study.
 We first compare Sapper V2 with Python, to evaluate the comprehensibility and the level of ease of use, and then compare Sapper V2 with Sapper V1, to understand the pros and cons of Design View.